Can You Ship a Car That is Financed

 On the other hand, if you’re still searching for options before purchasing a car with a car loan, there’s one thing you MUST do:

 Understand your numbers.
-Trust me, you’ll want to prevent any last-minute and unexpected charges that will most likely be suggested by the car dealer.
+Trust me.
+You’ll want to prevent any last-minute and unexpected charges that the car dealer will most likely suggest.

 Your starting point and your resources for your car loan